johnpuddephatt/vintageworx/src/activities/sweet-making-class.md

 ---
-title: Sweet making class
+title: Cook and Chat Sessions
-day: Wednesday
+day: Monday
-time: 4.30 - 6.30pm
+time: 2.30pm - 4.30pm
 image: /uploads/activity-sweet-making.jpg
 ---
-Would you like to know how to make your own vintage sweets?
-Perfect for gifts.
+Would you like to know how to make some basic meals?
+Cook from Scratch?
+Reduce Food waste and your food expenditure each month?

 No Prior Experience needed

 Build Confidence in a fun informal environment.

-Learn how to make Truffles, Fudge, Nougat, Toffee and the art of pulling sugar!

 Rolling sessions available